terrainthesky-hub/terrainthesky-hub.github.io/_posts/2020-04-03-Covid-Predictions.md

 I wanted to find out how effective some predictive modeling techniques I learned were on a real world data set.
 I cleaned the data a bit for modeling by popping out the latest days and months and split the training and test to where I would have 10 days of test data.
 I tried lots of different models, but I found I could get the best r2 score without overfitting using Adaboostregressor.
 I ended up with an r2 score of .72, seeming pretty good on the surface.
 But when I look deeper at the data and compare predicted vs actual cases the model falls short of what's reported:

-Sorry, it takes a bit to load on Herkou.
+Sorry, it takes a bit to load on Heroku.
 Please be patient.

 [Covid-19 predictive modeling app](https://covid-predictive-modeling.herokuapp.com/)